The Anti-Bribery and Anti-Corruption Review: Switzerland

 - United Nations Convention against Transnational Organized Crime.

-As mentioned above in Section IV.xi, on 1 January 2021, a new federal Act on Public Procurements will enter into effect, rendering in particular possible to exclude individuals who have violated provisions on combating corruption from an award procedure.
+As mentioned in Section IV.xi, on 1 January 2021, a new federal Act on Public Procurements entered into effect,84 making it possible, in particular, to exclude individuals who have violated provisions on combating corruption from an award procedure.

-The federal Act on the Fiscal Treatment of Financial Sanctions, which has been voted on by the Swiss Parliament on 19 June 2020, will prohibit the deductibility of any bribe that falls under the SCC.83 This Act will enter into effect on 1 January 2021.
+The federal Act on the Fiscal Treatment of Financial Sanctions, which was voted on by the Swiss Parliament on 19 June 2020, will prohibit the deductibility of any bribe that falls under the SCC.85 This Act, which was initially supposed to enter into effect on 1 January 2021, will come into effect on 1 January 2022.

 Other laws affecting the response to corruption